What are Invoice Reversals?

 Anytime a new invoice is created in Jane, she will create a new line item in your Sales report corresponding to that particular service date.
 There are occasions where we might need to make changes to an invoice— for example, adding a discount for the patient.
 Whenever a significant change happens to an invoice, Jane will scrap the original and create a new one in its place, which is denoted by the extension after an invoice number.
 For example, invoice #1531-P01 is changed, so Jane deletes this and invoice #1531-P02 takes its place.

-If a change is made to an invoice on a different day that when it is created, it would be important to be able to track this change so that we can better understand how money is flowing in and out of the clinic— this is where invoice reversals come in!
+If a change is made to an invoice on a different day than when it is created, it would be important to be able to track this change so that we can better understand how money is flowing in and out of the clinic— this is where invoice reversals come in!

 Invoice Reversal Example

-Let’s imagine a scenario where a a patient comes in for a $100 appointment on May 23rd and has not yet paid for outstanding balance.
+Let’s imagine a scenario where a patient comes in for a $100 appointment on May 23rd and has not yet paid for an outstanding balance.
 The next day, May 24th, we remembered that we had forgotten to apply a 15% Friends and Family discount to their invoice so we go ahead and do so.

 By doing this, we have caused a reduction in our clinic’s accounts receivable (A/R) although we have not yet collected a payment from the patient during this period.
 On May 23rd, Jane knows that $100 is still outstanding but the next day, only $85 is outstanding — but this is not a result of us collecting $15 from the patient.

-If an invoice has been changed sometime other that the original invoice date, Jane creates a record indicating that we are no longer awaiting income from the original invoice.
+If an invoice has been changed sometime other than the original invoice date, Jane creates a record indicating that we are no longer awaiting income from the original invoice.
 She will create a new line item that will negate the original invoice amount and indicate that it has been reversed.

 Invoice reversals will help your clinic keep track of historically accurate A/R and make your life a little bit easier when attempting to reconcile your books!